Tech-Savvy Chimoza: Computers for Rural Zambia

-We are calling for computer hardware, such as hard drives, and laptops (new & used)!
+We an ongoing open call for computer hardware, such as hard drives, and laptops (new & used)!
 We are working in close collaboration with our partner, The Q Fund, as well as with the local community in Ndola, and The Atlas Institute in Boulder, Colorado, and companies in the finance industry.

 With 60 percent of its 1 billion population under 30 years old, Africa is looking to education, technology and investment to give its youth a path away from poverty and unemployment.